N. Korea fires 2 unidentified projectiles into East Sea: JCS | Yonhap News Agency

 N. Korea fires 2 unidentified projectiles into East Sea: JCS

 SEOUL, Aug.
-10 (Yonhap) -- North Korea on Saturday fired two unidentified projectiles into the East Sea, South Korea's military said.
+16 (Yonhap) -- North Korea fired two unidentified projectiles into the East Sea on Friday, South Korea's military said.

+The projectiles were fired from its eastern coastal county of Tongchon in Kangwon Province earlier in the day, according to the Joint Chiefs of Staff (JCS).
+No other details were immediately known, including their type, flight range and maximum altitude.

 (END)